chel-mordy/wohl-nanw.github.io/priorities.md

 ### 2) The Players
 - DO support the players in having an enjoyable, competitive experience
-- DON'T DO anything that harms harmful or toxic towards any number of players
+- DON'T DO anything that is harmful or toxic towards any number of players

 ### 3) The Team
 - DO build a cohesive team, and compete for the cup